 Payments of principal are not subject to UK withholding tax.
 However, payments of interest by a UK-based borrower to a foreign lender are subject to a 20 per cent withholding tax at source.

-This rate may be eliminated or reduced under the terms of a double taxation treaty, or under the EU Interest and Royalties Directive in the case of EU lenders.
-The lender must make a formal application to the UK tax authority (HMRC) for approval to receive interest gross or, until the UK leaves the European Union, under the EU Interest and Royalties Directive in the case of EU lenders.
-Once the UK has left the European Union the provisions of the EU Interest and Royalties Directive will no longer apply for UK withholding tax purposes.
-A list of all the countries with which the UK has entered into double taxation treaties can be found at www.gov.uk/government/collections/tax-treaties.
+This rate may be eliminated or reduced under the terms of a double taxation treaty, or under the EU Interest and Royalties Directive in the case of EU lenders (until the expiry of the Brexit transition period on 31 December 2020).
+The lender must make a formal application to the UK tax authority (HMRC) for approval to receive interest gross or, until 31 December 2020, under the EU Interest and Royalties Directive in the case of EU lenders.
+Once the transition period ends the provisions of the EU Interest and Royalties Directive will no longer apply for UK withholding tax purposes.

+The treatment of interest, royalty and dividend payments from EU member states to the UK after the transition period, will be dependent on the particular state's domestic law and double tax treaty position.
+A list of all the countries with which the UK has entered into double taxation treaties can be found at www.gov.uk/government/collections/ tax-treaties.
 In ship finance transactions, lenders will typically require that a tax gross-up clause be included in the loan documentation.